AbsenseAppLaravelVue/AbsenseAppEstsb/README.md

 Make sure you have [npm and nodejs]

-1- Create a database for your site , open ```sh .env ```, edit the database configuration information, and run
+1- Create a database for your site , open ``` .env ```, edit the database configuration information, and run

 ```sh
 php artisan key:generate